SHA888/personal-github-dashboard/docs/deployment/README.md

 # Deployment Guide

-This guide provides instructions for deploying the GitHub Dashboard to production.
+This guide provides comprehensive instructions for deploying the GitHub Dashboard to production.

 ## Prerequisites